singh-man/books/crackingTheCoding/06_mathAndLogicPuzzles.md

 You have  two ropes,  and each takes exactly one  hour to burn.
 How would you use them to time  exactly  15 minutes?
 Note that the ropes are of uneven densities, so half the rope length-wise does not necessarily take half an hour to burn.

 > Tip: Stop here and spend some time trying to solve this problem on your own.
-Ifyou absolutely must, read through this section for hints-but do so slowly.
+If you absolutely must, read through this section for hints-but do so slowly.
 Every paragraph  will get you a bit closer to the solution.

 From the  statement of the  problem, we  immediately know  that we can  time  one  hour.
 We can  also  time two hours,  by lighting one  rope,  waiting until  it is burnt, and  then lighting the  second.
 We can  generalize this into  a rule.